bbauska/W3Cx-5of5/README.md

 5. 5
 </pre>

-**However, we haven&apos;t explained 90% of what is going on, and what we can do with &quot;objects&quot;.** Our objective in this module, is to explain the most important features of objects, while keeping it simple (more advanced topics will be taught in a future &quot;JavaScript Advanced&quot;
+<b>However, we haven&apos;t explained 90% of what is going on, and what we
+can do with &quot;objects&quot;.</b> Our objective in this module, is to explain the most important features of objects, while keeping it simple (more advanced topics will be taught in a future &quot;JavaScript Advanced&quot;
 course, such as prototypes, context binding, etc.).